 The Berlinale receives "A" status

-In 1956 the festival managed to a great leap forward in terms of image, when FIAPF awarded the Berlinale the much sough-after A status.
-The Competition earned a considerable of esteem, making the festival more attractive internationally.
+In 1956 the festival managed to a great leap forward in terms of image, when FIAPF awarded the Berlinale the much sought-after A status.
+The Competition earned considerable esteem, making the festival more attractive internationally.
 The number of professional guests (1,100) and journalists (500) doubled over the previous year.
 A status also meant that protocol was more important.
-The Berlinale grew up fast: the audience now had to be controlled: barriers were set up in from of festival venues.
+The Berlinale grew up fast: the audience now had to be controlled, barriers were set up in front of festival venues.
 You could only wave at the stars from a distance, rubbing elbows with them was a thing of the past.